fkkcloud/ColorOfWorld/project_posts/2014-03-05-Palette-From-StreetView.md

 Implemented interactive map view / street view based on mouse's position which will be added to latitude and longitude.
+Mouse interactivity will be replaced with Leap Motion interactivity.

 With the loaded street view, it will create a color palette.
 (Color Filter Algorithm is not applied yet)